CrescentRR/GoARacle/README.md

 ## Changelog

+9/7/20 2:20am EST (v1.3.1): Added tooltips in the checklist, hover over the labels for a few seconds to display what is in the pools and what their scores are.
+Corrected the Reports pool to include the Garden of Assemblage Map.

-9/6/20: Added ability to switch between worlds within the checklist.
+9/6/20 (v1.3): Added ability to switch between worlds within the checklist.
 Checklist now shows amount of points found in the world.
 Changed text to overall be shorter, along with window size update.

-9/4/20: Reports now show how max priority score as well as remaining.
+9/4/20 (v1.2): Reports now show how max priority score as well as remaining.
 Changed window sizes (sorry if it's worse, hard to get a good window size for all).
 Added a button for the Garden of Assemblage Map, giving you the 14th best world, might wanna look out for maps now!

  Pools: